qualisys/paf-resources/Documentation/Project Automation Framework Manual.md

   Required QTM version: 2021.2.7000
   Source: https://report.qualisys.com/api/v2/qtm-project/
 ```
-### QualisysAuthentication application
-When downloading Settings.paf, QualisysAuthentication application will start and request QTM user credentials.
-If webview2 runtime isn't installed it will be automatically installed first time QualisysAuthentication application is started.

-QualisysAuthentication stores access_token information in `%appdata%\Qualisys\qualisys.token` that QTM and separate analysis steps can use to extract access_token for passing on to online processing.
-When user is working with an online project the access_token is periodically refreshed once every hour.
-QualisysAuthentication and dependencies are installed together with QTM.

-### Log in/ log out
-To log in/out while QTM is running use menu > Help and click Login or Logout: [your email].

 # Making a package available in QTM
 If it is desired to add the customized project to the New Project dialog in QTM, a copy of the project is placed in the Packages folder within the QTM program folder (usually `C:\Program Files (x86)\Qualisys\Qualisys Track
 Manager\Packages\`).